Nambour

 Table Chart PROFILE FAQ

-The population of the Nambour statistical area (Lv2) is estimated at around 13,465 as of November 2025.
-This reflects an increase of 1,320 people since the 2021 Census, which reported a population of 12,145 people in Nambour.
-The change is inferred from the resident population of 13,254 estimated by AreaSearch following examination of the latest ERP data release by the ABS (June 2024) and an additional 342 validated new addresses since the Census date.
-This level of population equates to a density ratio of 1,241 persons per square kilometer, which is above the average seen across national locations assessed by AreaSearch.
-Nambour's growth rate of 10.9% since the 2021 census exceeded the non-metro area (8.8%) and the national average, marking it as a growth leader in the region.
-Population growth for the area was primarily driven by interstate migration that contributed approximately 62.0% of overall population gains during recent periods.
+Based on ABS population updates and AreaSearch validation, Nambour's population was estimated at around 13,469 as of Feb 2026.
+This reflects an increase of 1,324 people since the 2021 Census, which reported a population of 12,145.
+The change is inferred from AreaSearch estimating the resident population at 13,254 following examination of ABS's latest ERP data release in June 2024 and validating an additional 344 new addresses since the Census date.
+This level of population equates to a density ratio of 1,241 persons per square kilometer, above the average seen across national locations assessed by AreaSearch.
+Nambour's growth rate of 10.9% since the 2021 census exceeded Rest of Qld (9.1%) and the national average, marking it as a growth leader in the region.
+Population growth was primarily driven by interstate migration contributing approximately 62.0% of overall population gains during recent periods.

-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with 2022 as the base year.
-For any SA2 areas not covered by this data, and for years post-2032, Queensland State Government's SA2 area projections are adopted, released in 2023 and based on 2021 data.
-It should be noted that these state projections do not provide age category splits; hence where utilised, AreaSearch is applying proportional growth weightings in line with the ABS Greater Capital Region projections for each age cohort (released in 2023, based on 2022 data).
-Moving forward with demographic trends, a significant population increase in the top quartile of locations outside of capital cities is forecast.
-The Nambour (SA2) area is expected to increase by 3,890 persons to 2041 based on aggregated SA2-level projections, reflecting an increase of 26.7% in total over the 17 years.
+AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area released in 2024 with 2022 as the base year, and Queensland State Government's SA2 area projections released in 2023 based on 2021 data for years post-2032.
+For any SA2 areas not covered by this data, AreaSearch applies proportional growth weightings in line with ABS Greater Capital Region projections released in 2023 based on 2022 data for each age cohort.
+Moving forward with demographic trends, a significant population increase in the top quartile of Australia's non-metropolitan areas is forecast, with the suburb expected to grow by 3,883 persons to 2041 based on aggregated SA2-level projections, reflecting a gain of 26.5% in total over the 17 years.

 Frequently Asked Questions - Population